effector/logger/README.md

 ## Using in the project with Redux

 If you are using `effector@21.2.2` and lower with `effector-logger` in the project with redux, then you need to rewrite redux `createStore` import to `createReduxStore` and use it.
-Otherwise redux will give you an error: **Unexpected keys found in preloadedState argument passed to createStore**.
+Otherwise, redux will give you an error: **Unexpected keys found in preloadedState argument passed to createStore**.

 ```ts
 import { createStore as createReduxStore } from 'redux';